healthcare international in bangalore

 Common symptoms include:

-A lump or thickening in the breast or underarm
+A lump or thickening in the breast or underarm.

-Changes in the size, shape, or appearance of the breast
+Changes in the size, shape, or appearance of the breast.

-Dimpling or puckering of breast skin
+Dimpling or puckering of the skin on the breast.

-Inversion or retraction of the nipple
+Inversion or retraction of the nipple.

-Persistent breast pain or discomfort
+Persistent breast pain or discomfort.

 Diagnosis of Breast Cancer